mmhanif/self-halt/_posts/books/2022-08-23-be-the-hero.md

 *Audible*

+Another short and easy read in the "business fable" genre.

 **Publisher's Description:**
 "In this engaging parable, author Noah Blumenthal shows that we are all master storytellers.
 Our stories are vivid, detailed, and convincing.
 These